margaretmf/margaretmf.github.io/creativewriting.md

 A world
 constantly changing
 Beliefs shifting
-A palce revisited with the eyes of a child
+A place revisited with the eyes of a child
 People occupy places, attitudes, positions Contributing their perception, interpretation, perspective